 What Is The Maze?

 The maze is a highly-motivating learning device that consists of a grid and a control module.
-The grid is a flexible carpeted mat that is divided into 54 squares.
-Some squares have a pressure-sensitive switch.
+The grid is a flexible carpeted mat that is divided into 48 squares.
+Each square has a pressure-sensitive switch.
 If the square is activated, and if someone steps on it, the maze alarm sounds.
-You can activate and deactivate squares on the maze with the control module.
+You can activate and deactivate any square on the maze with the control module.